-"Both authorizations were based on nonclinical data," observed Yi Du, PhD, Nebraska Department of Health and Human Services, Lincoln, NE, and colleagues.
-"We present clinical evidence for the durability of protection provided by these updated vaccines over a 7-month period, during which circulating SARS-CoV-2 variants were predominantly JN1 descendants."
+"Both authorizations were based on nonclinical data," observed Yi Du, PhD, of the Nebraska Department of Health and Human Services in Lincoln, and colleagues.
+"We present clinical evidence for the durability of protection provided by these updated vaccines over a 7-month period, during which circulating SARS-CoV-2 variants were predominantly JN.1 descendants."

-They noted that while effectiveness against infection was similar to that the 2023-2024 formula, the effectiveness against hospitalization and death appeared slightly lower—acknowledging that the estimates had "considerable uncertainties."
+They noted that although effectiveness against infection was similar to that of the 2023-2024 formula, the effectiveness against hospitalization and death appeared slightly lower, acknowledging that the estimates had "considerable uncertainties."

 "The updated 2024-2025 COVID-19 vaccines provided effective protection, particularly against severe disease, although their effectiveness waned over time," Du and colleagues concluded.